Aristide Gattavecchia

 commented by Vittorio Sgarbi

-..."
-Aristide Gattavecchia lived in Cesena in the same places and during the same years as Alberto Sughi, a painter who was his friend and who died a few years ago.
-Sughi was a great realist painter, but also an existentialist, and he comes to mind because Gattavecchia's painting does not show any consonance or affinity with Sughi, but there is a climate, the idea of a place on earth where you can feel the profound dimension of spirituality, which is what the world of Romagna expresses in its greatest, warmest representations, such as those of an artist like Fellini.
+..."Aristide Gattavecchia lived in Cesena in the same places and during the same years as Alberto Sughi, a painter who was his friend and who died a few years ago—a great realist painter, but also an existentialist.
+Sughi comes to mind because, while there is no direct resonance or affinity between Gattavecchia’s painting and Sughi’s, there is an atmosphere, the idea of a place on earth where one feels the profound dimension of a spirituality—which is what the world of Romagna expresses in its greatest, most passionate representations, such as those of an artist like Fellini.

 So his painting is both dramatic and existential.

-He was able to leave us very important signs of his human relationships, in portraits such as La Bruna (The Brunette) from 1960, which is a remarkable portrait of great power, and in some landscapes in which the nudes are headless like classical sculptures, ancient sculptures.
+He was able to leave us very important signs of his human connection, in portraits such as “La Bruna” from 1960, which is a remarkable portrait of great power, and in certain landscapes where the nudes are headless like classical sculptures, ancient sculptures.

-Prof. Vittorio Sgarbi
+Professor Vittorio Sgarbi